tannerthelin/tannerthelin-vue-final-project/README.md

 ## Manage your application's state using vuex

-## Structure, document, and deploy your final project code according to common industry practices.
+## Deploy your final project code according to common industry practices